ec262/discovery/README.md

 1. Workers register with their address and a port (or with their own address and default port if none is given).
 They start out with 12 credits, and can earn more if they do more work.
 Credit counts never reset per address.
-    Registrations last for 1m by default; workers can also remove registers.
+    Registrations last for 1m by default; workers can unregister by sending a registration request with a TTL of -1.

 2. Foremen request jobs by specifying a number of chunks.
 If they want _n_ chunks, they will pay with 3_n_ credits.
 (If a foreman has never acted as